DannyBen/opcode/README.md

   op -s, --show
     Show the config file (op.conf)

-  op -w, --what CODE
+  op -w, --what [CODE]
-    Show the command for a given code
+    Show the command for a given code or all codes

   op -e, --edit
     Open the config file for editing